john-bieren/scriptura/README.md

   <b>2</b> Vanity of vanities, said Ecclesiastes vanity of vanities, and all is vanity.
 ... through chapter 12 (end of book)
 </code></pre>

+### Alias scripts

+Since scriptura's usage is fairly verbose, I made [scripts](https://github.com/john-bieren/scriptura/tree/master/scripts) in Bash and PowerShell which create alias functions for each book such that `1john 3:16` is equivalent to `scriptura 1-john 3:16`, for example.
+These aliases are stylized in lowercase with no spaces or dashes, and will work as long as scriptura is in your path environment variable.

 ## Install